 Employees must at all times act in the interest of the Company's shareholders and must abide by the Company's stated standards of environmental, safety and management practices.
-The application of these principles is underpinned by a comprehensive set of assurance procedures, which are designed to make sure that our employees understand the principles conducted our business and ourselves with respect to the environment in which we operate and living by Anti-corruption Measures them remains crucial to our continued success.
+The application of these principles is underpinned by a comprehensive set of assurance procedures, which are designed to make sure that our employees understand the principles and confirm that they act in accordance with them.
+We believe that the code of business ethics has been fundamental in the manner in which we have conducted our business and ourselves with respect to the environment in which we operate and living by them remains crucial to our continued success.

-The Company severely rejects corrupt business The Alhamd Shariah Advisory Services Private Limited practices and does not give or receive bribes in any provides Shariah Advisory for Long Term Sukuks, and manner, shape or form in order to retain or bestow professional staff trainings for a remuneration of Pak business or financial advantages.
-All employees of Rupees Two Hundred Fifty Thousand, exclusive of SRB the Company are directed that any demand for or taxes per year.
-The Alhamd Shariah Advisory Services offer of such bribe must be immediately rejected and Private Limited provides Shariah Advisory for Short reported to the management.
-Term Sukuks of Rs.
-6,000 million for a remuneration of Pak Rupees Three Hundred Thousand including CEO's Performance Review SRB taxes Raenda Haroon Zakaria & Company is our Shariah External Auditor for these sukuks and their Each year, the Board reviews the performance of remuneration is fixed at Pak Rupees One Hundred the CEO against pre-determined operational and Fifty Thousand and any applicable SRB taxes. strategic goals.
-The CEO is to manage the Company, implement strategic decisions and policies of the Board and align the Company's direction with the Alhamd Shariah Advisory Services (Private) Limited vision and objectives set by the Board.
+The Alhamd Shariah Advisory Services Private Limited provides Shariah Advisory for Long Term Sukuks, and professional staff trainings for a remuneration of Pak Rupees Two Hundred Fifty Thousand, exclusive of SRB taxes per year.
+The Alhamd Shariah Advisory Services Private Limited provides Shariah Advisory for Short Term Sukuks of Rs.
+6,000 million for a remuneration of Pak Rupees Three Hundred Thousand including SRB taxes Raenda Haroon Zakaria & Company is our Shariah External Auditor for these sukuks and their remuneration is fixed at Pak Rupees One Hundred Fifty Thousand and any applicable SRB taxes.

-(ASAS) is a Private Limited Company registered with the Securities and Exchange Commission of Pakistan (SECP) under the Shariah Advisors Regulations.
-Role of Chairman 2017.
-Established solely with the service objectives of promoting Halal, Shariah Compliant Financial The Chairman's primary role is to ensure that the Board System Globally, it operates under its Board of is effective in its tasks of setting and implementing Directors comprising of leading Shariah Scholars the Company's vision and strategy. working for well recognized Darul-Ulooms (Islamic Seminaries).
-They provide complete Shariah advisory The Chairman of the Board ensures effective and consultancy services to financial institutions, operations of the Board and its committees in conformity with the highest standards of corporate Insurance/Takaful companies, Leasing companies, governance and ensures that all Board committees Modarba companies, Micro-finance institutions, Manufacturing companies, Trading companies, and are properly established, composed and operated.
-He NGOs.
-It structures the products and securities is also responsible for setting the agenda, style and tone of the Board discussions to promote constructive with the objective of advising as to whether or not such services or activities are in conformity with debate and effective decision-making. the principles of Shariah, and to recommend the necessary changes to make them Shariah Compliant.
-Role of Chief Executive It provides a unique combination of Shariah advisory services customized to meet different jurisdictions The Company is run by its Board of Directors and its affairs are managed on a day to day basis by the and regulations.
-Chief Executive under the direction and control of the Business Continuity Planning Board.
+Alhamd Shariah Advisory Services (Private) Limited (ASAS) is a Private Limited Company registered with the Securities and Exchange Commission of Pakistan (SECP) under the Shariah Advisors Regulations, 2017.
+Established solely with the service objectives of promoting Halal, Shariah Compliant Financial System Globally, it operates under its Board of Directors comprising of leading Shariah Scholars working for well recognized Darul-Ulooms (Islamic Seminaries).
+They provide complete Shariah advisory and consultancy services to financial institutions, Insurance/Takaful companies, Leasing companies, Modarba companies, Micro-finance institutions, Manufacturing companies, Trading companies, and NGOs.
+It structures the products and securities with the objective of advising as to whether or not such services or activities are in conformity with the principles of Shariah, and to recommend the necessary changes to make them Shariah Compliant.
+It provides a unique combination of Shariah advisory services customized to meet different jurisdictions and regulations.